The Byzantine underground cistern (Yerebatan), Blue Mosque, Maiden's Tower (Kizkulesi), Treasury at Topkapi Palace are re-opened after restorations.

 At first, the Harem was left in the Old Palace and was moved to its present location only one century later by sultan Murad III, again with the addition of several buildings during many years.
 The Harem, literally meaning "forbidden" in Arabic, was a complex of apartments in the palace belonging to the wives, concubines and children of the sultan, guarded by the black eunuchs.
 At some point, its population topped to a record high of 474 ladies.
 Inside the Harem there were rooms dedicated to the mother of the sultan, wives of the sultan, his concubines, Turkish baths, circumcision room, apartments of the chief black eunuch, and apartments of the sultan, in total over 400 rooms.
 Today, the Harem is a separate museum within the palace complex and there are escorted tours at certain hours of the day.

 The palace was opened to the public as a museum in 1924 by the order of Ataturk.
-There are many sections in the Topkapi Palace which can be visited today, these are exhibition halls and doesn't contain any furniture.
-Some of the exhibition halls are closed for restorations but still the visit of the palace would take a half day for an interested person.
-Please note that in some of the exhibition halls you're not permitted to take any photographs, such as Treasury, Sultans' costumes, and the Holly Relics.
+There are many sections in the Topkapi Palace which can be visited today, these are exhibition halls and doesn't contain any furniture, except in few pavilions.
+Some of the exhibition halls might be closed for restorations but still the visit of the palace would take a half day for an interested person.
+Please note that in some of the exhibition halls you're not permitted to take any photographs.

 Once you pass the first gate, Imperial Gate, you'll be in the first courtyard called as the "Courtyard of the Regiments".
 From this gate anybody could pass but only the sultan would be on the horse, while all others on foot.
 Here, a nice park, some ruins and columns from the Byzantine period, a 6th century Hagia Irene church which is occasionally used for some concerts and art exhibitions today, the Imperial Mint, and the Archaeological museum welcomes you.
 Before you get to the second gate, there are ticket boots, a change office, and a small gift shop on the right.